-We are a charity dedicated to creating experiences in, on or around blue spaces in the East Midlands.
+We are a charity dedicated to creating experiences in, on or around blue spaces.
 Blue spaces are areas that are close to water either inland or by the sea.
-Although the East Midlands is inland, there are many beautiful blue spaces - lakes, reservoirs, canals and rivers.
 Spending time by blue spaces on our doorstep can make us happier and healthier.

 What we do?